-- Localized therapy and liver transplantation for early-stage disease (BCLC stage A) can be curative - For Child-Pugh A/B unresectable HCC (without vascular involvement or metastatic disease): TACE has been shown to prolong survival compared with best supportive care - For vascular involvement/metastatic HCC or select patients with bulky intermediate stage disease (Child-Pugh A), atezolizumab and bevacizumab is standard of care as first-line therapy. - For advanced/metastatic HCC (Child-Pugh B), the benefit of systemic therapy is less defined but may be considered in select patients. - Multiple recently FDA approved systemic therapies in the refractory setting, with no current consensus regarding optimal selection.
-Many GI Oncologists would attempt TKI (Lenvatinib, sorafenib) after atezo/bev.
+- Localized therapy and liver transplantation for early-stage disease (BCLC stage A) can be curative - Adjuvant data for high risk resected/ablated HCC negative based upon overall survival to date. - For Child-Pugh A/B unresectable HCC (without vascular involvement or metastatic disease): TACE has been shown to prolong survival compared with best supportive care - For vascular involvement/metastatic HCC or select patients with bulky intermediate stage disease (Child-Pugh A), atezolizumab/bevacizumab or tremelimumab/durvalumab is standard of care as firstline therapy. - Integration of initial local therapy (?
+SBRT) in select patients may be considered in select patients more trials to come - Nivolumab + Ipilimumab under FDA review as a third option - For advanced/metastatic HCC (Child-Pugh B), the benefit of systemic therapy is less defined but may be considered in select patients. - Multiple recently FDA approved systemic therapies in the refractory setting, with no current consensus regarding optimal selection.
+Many GI Oncologists would attempt TKI (Lenvatinib?) or dual checkpoint blockade after atezo/bev in good performance status patients